flax-lang/flax/issues.md

 	`var foo: SomeStruct` without an initialiser...

-2. Should slices be a 'weak' reference to the elements? ie. should making a slice of a dynamic array increase the refcount of the elements of the dynamic array?
-	Right now, we don't increment the reference count -- ie. we've implemented weak slices.

-	Do we want strong slices?

 3. Foreach loops where you take more than one thing at a time, like this, maybe:
 	`for [ first, middle, last, ... ] in list { ... }`